• Skip to main content

 3

-Application of Dental Fluoride Varnish The percentage of members ages six months to five years (up to or before their sixth birthday) who received at least one topical fluoride application by staff at the PCP office during the measurement year. ≥5 Eligible Linked Members
+Application of Dental Fluoride Varnish** The percentage of members six months to five years of age (up to before their sixth birthday) who received at least two topical fluoride applications by staff at the PCP office and/or co-located dental practices at Federally Qualified Health Centers (FQHCs) during the measurement year. ≥5 Eligible Linked Members

 Application of Dental Fluoride Varnish Tip Sheet